 When praying, Jews turn towards the Temple Mount.

-Do you have any interesting or fun facts about Judaism that we’ve missed?
-Share them with us here in the comments section below!
+Do you know any interesting about Judaism?
+Share them in the comments below!